-The rules that define the subsumption judgment appear in Figure 6.
-We comment a subset of them.
-Since x = y is sugar for x @=y, the rule EQUALITYREFLEXIVE can be understood as a claim that x inhabits the singleton type =x.
+A subset5 of the subsumption rules appears in Figure 6.
+Since x = y is sugar for x @= y, the rule EQUALITYREFLEXIVE can be understood as a claim that x inhabits the singleton type =x.
 EQUALSFOREQUALS shows how equations are exploited: if y_1 and y_2 are known to be equal, then they are interchangeable.
 (We write \equiv for subsumption in both directions.)
 DUPLICATE states that a permission that is syntactically considered duplicable can in fact be duplicated.
 MIXSTAR introduces and eliminates $(t \mid P)$.
 WEAKEN states that every permission is affine.
 EXISTSINTRO introduces an existential permission; EXISTSATOMIC converts between an existential permission and an existential type.
-When read from left to right, DECOMPOSEBLOCK, which was discussed earlier ($\S2.2$, $\S4.2$), introduces a fresh name x for the value stored in y.f.
+When read from left to right, DECOMPOSEBLOCK, which was discussed earlier (§2.2, §4.2), introduces a fresh name x for the value stored in y. f.
 When read from right to left, it forgets such a name.
 (In that case, it is typically used in conjunction with EXISTSINTRO.)
+This rule is related to Sing#'s explicit "expose" [15].
 FOLD folds an algebraic data type definition, turning a structural type into a nominal type.
-Unfolding is normally performed by case analysis (see LETDATAUNFOLD in Figure 4), but in the special case where an algebraic data type has only one branch (i.e., it is a record type), it can be implicitly unfolded by UNFOLD.
+Unfolding is normally performed by case analysis (see LETDATAUNFOLD in Figure 5), but in the special case where an algebraic data type has only one branch (i.e., it is a record type), it can be implicitly unfolded by UNFOLD.
 DYNAMICAPPEARS is explained later on (§7).